webqit/webflo/README.md

 ```

 > **Note**
 > <br>The above function is built as part of your application's JS bundle on calling `npm run generate` on your terminal.
-(This is typically bundled to the file `./public/bundle.js`; thus, embeddable as `<script type="module" src="/bundle.js"></script>`.)
+(This is typically bundled to the file `./public/bundle.js`.
+So, you'd embed it as `<script type="module" src="/bundle.js"></script>`.)
 Then it runs in-browser on visiting http://localhost:3000.

 For *browser-based* applications that want to support offline usage via Service-Workers (e.g Progressive Web Apps), Webflo allows us to define equivalent handlers for requests hitting the Service Worker.
 These worker-based handlers go into a directory named `worker`.